Spotify and Apple get competition with the new $100M podcasting network Himalaya

 Himalaya wants to streamline this whole process: providing the production and marketing resources to launch and grow shows, rewarding audiences for their loyalty with listener-friendly features and a built-in community, and helping creators monetize in a variety of ways, including allowing listeners to tip them from within the app as well as offer follower bonus for bringing more listeners over to Himalaya.
 “When you can come at it from a much more strategic mindset where you give more back to creators, it’s easier to grow,” Vincer says.
 “Even if we don’t cover our costs, we’re willing to pay an amount at a cost per acquired user much like any other tech platform would and come at it from that perspective rather than a content play of how much can we make off these things on average.”

-When Vincer was lured away from CastBox last summer, he took his entire partnership team and several members of his sales force with him to Himalaya.
-Over the course of launching, he’s brought on board partners like the Dallas Mavericks, Studio71, Acast, Panoply Media’s Megaphone, and Starburns Industries, the latter of which brings its entire slate of podcasts, including Dan Harmon’s Harmontown.
+Over the course of launching, Vincer has brought on board partners like the Dallas Mavericks, Studio71, Acast, Panoply Media’s Megaphone, and Starburns Industries, the latter of which brings its entire slate of podcasts, including Dan Harmon’s Harmontown.
 Some of the new shows created with these partners include It’s Not About the Podcast, from Vanderpump Rules star and scenester James Kennedy, No Chill podcast with NBA sensation Gilbert Arenas, and Ozy Confidential, a new podcast from the online media company.

 As for the features on the platform, there’s a sleep timer and subscription importing, and the ability to like and comment on episodes in-app.
 Listeners in the app also have the option of getting early access to some podcasts–24 hours before those on other platforms.
 In terms of unique offerings, though, Himalaya is also unveiling episodic playlists, which allow listeners to curate specific podcast episodes and share them socially.
 If the platform takes off the way Himalaya and its backers hope, perhaps they’ll even have their own Spotify Wrapped-style moment at the end of the year, with users sharing top ten playlists of their favorite shows.